This is the 6th post of a 50 article series for new marketers at B2B startups.

 Your market: are there certain marketing activities or messages that are important to portray this year because of how your market is behaving?

-Your budget: how much is it going to cost to accomplish some of these objectives and the tasks within them?
+Your budget: how much is it going to cost to accomplish these objectives and the tasks within them?
 What resource limitations (e.g. headcount) do you have?

 The purpose of these categories is to always keep your team focused.
 A good rule of thumb when considering a new project is “does it fit into one of our core 3 objectives?”
 If the answer is no, then you should pass.
-As an example, my team identified 3 core objectives for our marketing in 2015:
+As an example, my team identified 3 core objectives for our marketing last year:

 Re-establish our Brand